 Playing at Texarkana Country Club in Arkansas, Tiger shot 3-under on the front nine and actually held a four-shot lead over Daly.
 Not wanting to be embarrassed, although there’s never any shame in losing to Tiger Woods, even at 13, JD birdied three of the final four holes to beat the youngster by two strokes.

 The two met in a playoff at a World Golf Championships event in 2005

 In 2005, 16 years after losing to John Daly as a 13-year-old, Tiger Woods got his revenge.

-At the WGC-American Express Championship, which was played that year at Harding Park, site of the 2020 PGA Championship, Woods and Daly were both sitting at 10-under after 72 holes, which resulted in a sudden-death playoff.
-The duo replayed the 18th hole and both made par, which moved the action to the par-4 16th.
+At the WGC-American Express Championship, played that year at Harding Park, the site of the 2020 PGA Championship, Woods and Daly were both sitting at 10-under after 72 holes, resulting in a sudden-death playoff.
+The duo replayed the 18th hole, and both made par, which moved the action to the par-4 16th.

 After watching Woods tap in for par after a missed birdie putt, Daly had a 15-foot birdie putt of his own to win his sixth PGA Tour title.
 He missed the birdie but had just an easy three-footer for par to take things to a third extra hole.
 But Daly missed that one as well, handing Tiger the victory.